kosperera/devcontainers/README.md

 The [vscode-remote-try-*][vscode-remote-try-search-query] repositories may also be of interest if you are looking for complete sample projects.

-To get started with your own development container, you will want to have a look at [create a dev container page][ms-devcontainers-create-docs] for full-blown instructions.

 ## Containers
+See the [create a dev container page][ms-devcontainers-create-docs] for full-blown instructions to create your own development container.

 |     | Description
 | --- | ---